-The results of the NR analysis indicate that the Customer could provide 201 MW if the following is completed:
+The results of the NR analysis indicate that the Customer could provide 250 MW if the following is completed:

 - Place the Monument-Palmer Lake 115 kV transmission line out-of-service for an indefinite period of time.
 Studies demonstrate that this would mitigate potential overloads on the CSU system.
-CSU made this recommendation to PSCo and Tri-State G&T after studies demonstrated that this action would alleviate many potential overloads during outage conditions.
-Under an interim understanding with PSCo and Tri-State G&T, the line will be operated open for one year, after which the open or closed status of the line would be reevaluated. - Upgrade substation facilities in the PSCo area that presently limit the ratings of certain lines in the study area below their thermal ratings.
+CSU made this recommendation to PSCo and Tri-State G&T (TSGT) after studies demonstrated that this action would alleviate many potential overloads during outage conditions.
+Under an interim understanding with PSCo and TSGT, the line will be operated open for one year (through September 2008), after which the open or closed status of the line would be reevaluated. - Upgrade substation facilities in the PSCo area that presently limit the ratings of certain lines in the study area below their thermal ratings.
 These facility enhancements are being evaluated as part of PSCo's Transmission Facility Equipment Ratings Project and would be funded through PSCo's Five Year Capital Construction Budget. - Upgrade the two 100 MVA Waterton 230-115 kV transformers and the 150 MVA Daniels Park 230-115 kV transformer.
-PSCo plans to upgrade these transformers through its Five Year Capital Budget process. - Upgrades on the IREA system are planned for 2008 (to reconductor the Parker-Bayou 115 kV line with 795 kcmil ACSS2 conductor) and 2012 (the Brick Center-Spring Valley-Kiowa 115 kV line addition)
+PSCo plans to upgrade these transformers through its Five Year Capital Budget process. - Upgrades on the IREA system are planned for 2008 (to reconductor the Parker-Bayou 115 kV line with 795 kcmil ACSS conductor) and 2012 (the Brick Center-Spring Valley-Kiowa 115 kV line addition) - Construct the MidwayPS-Waterton 345 kV Project.

-2 Aluminum Conductor Steel Supported (ACSS) conductor operates continuously at high temperatures and carries substantially more current than standard Aluminum Conductor Steal Reinforced (ACSR) conductor.
+&lt;sup>2 Aluminum Conductor Steel Supported (ACSS) conductor operates continuously at high temperatures and carries substantially more current than standard Aluminum Conductor Stee I Reinforced (ACSR) conductor.

-- If the Monument-Palmer 115 kV line cannot be left open indefinitely, transmission upgrades will be needed to allow the Customer to provide 201 MW to PSCo.
-Studies identified two contingency overloads that could occur on the CSU system a contingency overload of the Cottonwood N-Kettle Creek 115 kV line and a contingency overload of the Fuller 230-115 kV transformer.
+- If the Monument-Palmer 115 kV line cannot be left open indefinitely, transmission upgrades will be needed to allow the Customer to provide 250 MW to PSCo.
+Studies identified three contingency overloads that could occur on the CSU system a contingency overload of the Cottonwood N-Kettle Creek 115 kV line, a contingency overload of the Fuller 230-115 kV transformer, and a contingency overload of the Kettle Creek-Flying Horse 115 kV line.
 These criteria violations may be mitigated through facility additions or upgrades.
 For example, the Cottonwood N-Kettle Creek 115 kV line could be surveyed and a determination made which transmission structures could be raised or replaced to increase the rating of the line.
 Because the final status of the Monument-Palmer Lake 115 kV line was unknown at the time of this study process, the study considered opening the Monument-Palmer Lake 115 kV line for an indefinite period of time.
-If this study continues into the System Impact Study phase, this assumption (opening the Monument-Palmer Lake 115 kV line indefinitely) will need to be re-evaluated. - Approximately 30 MVAR of reactive power will be needed to meet the power factor requirements for the interconnection.
+If this study continues into the System Impact Study phase, this assumption (opening the Monument-Palmer Lake 115 kV line indefinitely) will need to be re-evaluated. - Approximately 40 MVAR of reactive power will be needed to meet the power factor requirements for the interconnection.
 Additional studies would be needed in the system impact study to define the reactive power requirements.